mialkin/docs/tools/redis.md

 [↑ Redis](https://redis.io) is an open source, in-memory data structure store, used as a database, cache, and message broker.

 Redis provides data structures such as strings, hashes, lists, sets, sorted sets with range queries, bitmaps, hyperloglogs, geospatial indexes, and streams.

 Redis has built-in replication, Lua scripting, LRU eviction, transactions, and different levels of on-disk persistence, and provides high availability via Redis Sentinel and automatic partitioning with Redis Cluster.

+Redis is an acronym that stands for **RE**mote **DI**ctionary **S**erver.

 ## Table of contents